Skip to content

 Helpful Tips

 1. Wash your apples thoroughly.
-Use FIT cleaner, a scrubber and warm water to remove the wax.
-You could also use a fine grit sand paper to lightly remove the wax from the apple.
+Use FIT cleaner, a scrubber, and warm water to remove the wax.
+You could also use fine-grit sandpaper to lightly remove the wax from the apple.

 2. Dry the apples completely.
 Any wax or moisture left on the apple will prevent the caramel from sticking.